Practical Low Latency Proof of Work Consensus: Evaluation

-{\bf Throughput:} As shown in Fig. \ref{fig:compare}, \prism is able to maintain the same transaction throughput of around $75,000$ tps regardless of the $\beta$ chosen.
-This is because \prism decouples throughput from security by using transaction blocks.
-In this way, \prism is able to maintain the mining rate for transaction blocks to sustain a constant throughput, while changing the mining rate for other types of blocks to achieve the desired $\beta$. \bng offers a similar decoupling by entitling the miner of the latest key block to frequently produce micro blocks containing transactions. \algorand and the longest chain protocol do not offer such decoupling, so one must increase the block size in order to achieve a higher throughput.
+{\bf Throughput.} As shown in Fig. \ref{fig:compare}, \newprism is able to maintain the same transaction throughput of around $80,000$ tps regardless of the $\beta$ chosen.
+This is because \newprism decouples throughput from security by using transaction blocks.
+In this way, \newprism is able to maintain the mining rate for transaction blocks to sustain a constant throughput, while changing the mining rate for other types of blocks to achieve the desired $\beta$. \bng offers a similar decoupling by entitling the miner of the latest key block to frequently produce micro blocks containing transactions. \algorand and the longest chain protocol do not offer such decoupling, so the block size must by increased in order to achieve a higher throughput.
 In such case, the confirmation latency increases, as demonstrated by the tradeoff curves in Figure~\ref{fig:compare}, to accommodate for the higher block propagation delay induced by larger blocks.
-For the longest chain protocol, its throughput limit has been discussed in \S\ref{s:lc-thput}.
 For \algorand, we observe its throughput increases marginally with block size, but does not exceed $1300$ tps.
 The reason is that \algorand only commits one block every round.
-So at any moment, unlike \prism, \algorand only has one block propagating in the network, causing low bandwidth utilization.
+So at any moment, unlike \newprism, \algorand only has one block propagating in the network, causing low bandwidth utilization.
 For \bng, we observed a peak throughput of 21,530 tps.
-The reason is that, unlike \prism, in \bng only a single node (the leader) commits transactions at a time.
-This results in the network becoming a bottleneck; once throughput exceeds about 20,000 tps, we observed that the block propagation delay increases significantly for \bng.\footnote{Note also that Bitcoin-NG is susceptible to an adaptive attack that censors the chosen leader and can reduce throughput substantially~\cite{parallel}.}
+The reason is that, unlike \newprism, in \bng only a single node (the leader) commits transactions at a time.
+This results in the network becoming a bottleneck; once the throughput exceeds about 20,000 tps, we observed that the block propagation delay increases significantly for \bng (note also that \bng is susceptible to an adaptive attack that censors the chosen leader and can reduce throughput substantially~\cite{parallel}).